Greg Marsh Enterprises

 August 27, 2020 I was very popular today!
 Every time I got my hands dirty someone called me.
 I should have not answered!
 I did get the carbs statically synced and then I went to work on my rear brake cable R&D project.
 I'll write that up here later - too tired right now.
 I did start a new thread on Access Norton about it.

 Here are the pictures.
 The first picture shows the problem.
-That's a brand new cable from AN and it's already scuffed just by installing it – this bike is being built and has never sat on the rear wheel.
+That's a brand new cable from AN and it's already scuffed just by installing it on this bike is being built and has never sat on the rear wheel.

 The factory large Z-Plate spacer (06.0472) is approx. 35/64" thick and the two smaller spacers are 5/8" thick.
 I used the same ID and OD for each but 5/8" thick for the large spacer and 3/4" thick for the small spacers.
 This spaces the silencer mounting out a little over 1/8" since the large spacers is only 5/64" thicker and the other two are 1/8" thicker.